DaniFdezAlvarez/wMERA/README.md

 * Package test: testing code for wmera.
 Most of these test are integration test, and they expect to be executed in a machine running an instance of MongoDB accessible at localhost:27017.

+Documentation of MERA and wMERA are still in progress.
+Contact with [Dani Fernández](https://github.com/DaniFdezAlvarez) for any question.